This information is only relevant to employers and employees in the WA state industrial relations system.

 - a sibling of the employee

-Yes.
-Casual employees are entitled up to two days of paid bereavement leave.
-A casual employee is generally paid for the ordinary hours they would have worked if they had not taken the bereavement leave.
+Employees get paid their current rate of pay when they take bereavement leave.
+A casual employee receives their casual loading, and is generally paid for the ordinary hours they would have worked if they had not taken the bereavement leave.

 Commission-only and piece rate employees are to be paid the highest of the following for a period of bereavement leave:

 - a rate payable under a WA award, industrial agreement, or contract of employment for a period of leave;

 - a rate calculated according to the employee’s average weekly earnings over a period totalling 365 days immediately before the time the bereavement leave is taken; or